Marlon Pack

-Marlon Pack (born 25 March 1991) is an English professional footballer who plays as a midfielder for club Portsmouth.
+Marlon Pack (born 25 March 1991) is an English professional footballer who plays as a midfielder for and captains club Portsmouth.
 He formerly played for Bristol City, Cardiff City and Cheltenham Town.

 Career

 Portsmouth

 Born in Portsmouth, Hampshire, Pack became a first year scholar in the 2007–08 season playing regularly for the academy and occasionally for the reserves.
 The following season he became a regular in the reserve team and remained a key player in the academy side.
 By the time he signed a one-year professional contract at the end of the 2008–09 season, he had played more than 50 games for Portsmouth's junior teams.
 He made his debut in the League Cup against Crystal Palace on 24 August 2010 as an extra time substitute, scoring in the subsequent penalty shoot out.

 Wycombe Wanderers

 On 31 August 2009, Pack joined Wycombe Wanderers of Football League One on a one-month youth loan.
 Pack made his debut in the Football League five days later as a second-half substitute in a narrow loss to Brighton & Hove Albion.
 He made nine appearances in all competitions for Wycombe, where he remained until 26 October when new manager Gary Waddock chose not to extend the loan further.